CodeHostedHere/salary-tax-spend-backend/README.md

 ## General Description

-A short project to learn Spring boot.
+A short project to familiarise myself with Spring boot, Junit, Mockito, and Selenium.
 Gets developer salary at 3 experience levels, tax, expenses costs and creates a short budget to compare the savings you would have as a developer in different countries.

+There are inefficiencies which I have not optimised, instead leaving a comment to highlight them.
+The focus of the project is to gain familiarity with a few libraries so I'm fine to leave it not being as efficient as possible.

 ### Operation